tim-pl-m/chef-hosted-on-premise-tutorial/README.md

 kitchen list

 	test .yaml file for syntax errors

 1. bla
-2. you can connect with or without creating certificates to your vm:
+2. you can connect with or without creating certificates to your vm
-  1. with certificates:
+  1. with certificates
      Create the certificate-pair:
 	 ```bash
 	 openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout filename.key \
 	   -out filename.pem #create a second rsa-keypair